nbogie/cyf-react-challenges/challenge-countries/readme.md

 * Write a react app to present the list of countries as shown in the frontend mentor challenge.
 * Get as close as possible to the presentation.
+* Format the population correctly
 * Ignore the search box
 * Ignore the region select
 * Ignore the colour theme selector
-* Ignore the requirement to allow clicking to see one specific country.
+* Ignore the requirement to allow "clicking into" specific countries.
+Just show the main list.
-* Your project should be on GitHub and Netlify with correct names (see Hosting, above).
+* Publish your project on GitHub and Netlify with the correct names (see Hosting, above).

 ### Example Screenshot